rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-secure-delivery-options.md

 certificate](#SAN%20certificate) sections.
-After your service is deployed, you can request a certificate by clicking the **Request a Secure Certificate** link in **CUSTOM SECURE CERTIFICATES** in the sidebar, which is shown in the figure below.
+After your service is deployed, you can request a certificate by clicking the **Request a Secure Certificate** link in **CUSTOM SECURE CERTIFICATES** in the sidebar, which is shown in the following figure.

 <img src="{% asset_path rackspace-cdn/rackspace-cdn-secure-delivery-options/Screen%20Shot%202015-12-17%20at%2010.35.08%20AM.png %}" width="771" height="531" />